Project-Pros/MainProject/README.md

 <br/>How to run:
 <br/>In the terminal run `npm run serve` from MainProject
 <br/>How to generate jsdoc:
-<br/>In the terminal run `jsdoc src -r -c jsdocConfig.json` from Main Project
+<br/>In the terminal run `jsdoc src -r -c jsdocConfig.json -d docs` from Main Project

 ## II.
 Files Included
 ------------------